urql-graphql/urql/docs/advanced/auto-populate-mutations.md

 }
 ```

-> Note: The above two mutations produce an identical GraphQL request.

 ### Choosing when to populate

 You may not want to populate your whole mutation response.
 In order to reduce your payload, pass populate lower in your query.